evanx/chronica/test/adhoc/promises/README.md

       throw key;
    },
 ```
 where we pass each test its own key.
 According to its prefix being either `return` or `throws,` we expect it to either return or throw this key.
 Any test that throws or returns any other object is considered a failure.

-We aim to predict correctly how the test will behave i.e. either `return` its `key` argument, or `throw` it, according to its prefix.
+We aim to predict how the test will behave i.e. either return or thow its key, according to its prefix, so that all tests pass.

 ```javascript
    returnsSwallows(key) { // programmer beware: promises can swallow errors